AMIDST THE CLOUDS OF MANY WITNESSES

-Multiple images photographed with a Canon 5D and 7D, color enhanced digital illustration created on an iMac in Photoshop CC.
+Multiple images photographed with a Canon 5D and 7D, color-enhanced digital illustration created on an iMac in Photoshop CC.
 Printed on fine-weave, primed canvas for long life integrity.
-Stretch mounted proud on and protected with UV varnish.
+Stretch mounted proudly on and protected with UV varnish.

 FASHION and PRODUCTS